kstenerud/concise-encoding/ce-structure.md

     s 1111111 1xxxxxxxxxxxxxxxxxxxxxxx = float32 quiet NaN
     s 1111111 0xxxxxxxxxxxxxxxxxxxxxxx = float32 signaling NaN (if payload is not all zeroes)

+**Notes**:

+ * Concise Encoding does **not** require implementations to preserve NaN payloads other than the signaling/quiet status.
-**Note**: Be careful not to set the rest of the bits of an ieee754 binary float or bfloat payload to all zeroes on a signaling NaN, as this signifies [infinity, not NaN](https://en.wikipedia.org/wiki/Single-precision_floating-point_format#Exponent_encoding).
+ * Be careful not to set the rest of the bits of an ieee754 binary float or bfloat payload to all zeroes on a signaling NaN, because such an encoding signifies [infinity, not NaN](https://en.wikipedia.org/wiki/Single-precision_floating-point_format#Exponent_encoding).

 **Examples (in [CTE](cte-specification.md))**: